Pain and suffering in fish

 - Sneddon LU (2002) Anatomical and electrophysiological analysis of the trigeminal nerve in a teleost fish, Oncorhynchus mykiss.
 Neuroscience letters 319, 167-171

 - Overmier JB and Hollis KL (1983) The Teleostean telencephalon in Learning.
 In: Fish Neurobiology Volume 2 (Davis RE & Northcutt RG, eds).
 The University of Michigan Press, pp: 265-284.
-This chapter is one of the main references used by Rose when he concludes that fish do not feel pain.

 - Tailfin clipping, a painful procedure: studies on Nile tilapia and common carp

 - Neural network detected in a presumed vestigial trait: ultrastructure of the salmonid adipose fin

 - Pain sensitivity of fishes and analgesia induced by opioid and nonopioid agents

 - Considerations for a European animal welfare standard to evaluate adverse phenotypes in teleost fish

 - Are we wrong to assume that fish can't feel pain?

 Did you find what you were looking for?Yes, I found it!
 No, I did not!